 Liquidation.
-Upon any dissolution, liquidation or winding up, whether voluntary or involuntary, holders of Series B Preferred Stock will be entitled to receive distributions out of our assets, of an amount equal to \$ per share of Series B Preferred Stock (as adjusted for stock splits, combinations, reorganizations and the like) plus any accrued and unpaid dividends thereon before any distributions shall be made on the common stock or any series of preferred stock ranked junior to the Series B Preferred Stock, which includes Series A Preferred Stock.
+Upon any dissolution, liquidation or winding up, whether voluntary or involuntary, holders of Series B Preferred Stock will be entitled to receive distributions out of our assets, of an amount equal to \$ per share of Series B Preferred Stock (as adjusted for stock splits, combinations, reorganizations and the like) plus any accrued and unpaid dividends thereon and any other fees or liquidated damages then due and owing thereon under the second amended and restated certificate of designation before any distributions shall be made on the common stock or any series of preferred stock ranked junior to the Series B Preferred Stock, which includes Series A Preferred Stock.
+A fundamental transaction or change of control under the second amended and restated certificate of designation shall constitute a liquidation for purposes of this right.
+We will give each holder of Series B Preferred Stock written notice of any liquidation at least 30 days before any meeting of stockholders to approve such liquidation or at least 45 days before the date of such liquidation if no meeting is to be held

 Dividends.
-Subject to any preferential rights of any outstanding series of preferred stock created by our Board from time to time, the holders of shares of our common stock will be entitled to such cash dividends, non-cumulative, as may be declared from time to time by our Board from funds available therefore.
+Subject to any preferential rights of any outstanding series of preferred stock created by our Board from time to time, the holders of shares of our Series B Preferred Stock will be entitled to such cash dividends, non-cumulative, as may be declared from time to time by our Board on shares of our common stock (on an as-converted basis) from funds available therefore.